mrtolkien/mrtolkien.github.io/_posts/2020-07-14-lol-data-stack.md

 ## Python environment management
 At the very beginning I used [conda](https://docs.conda.io/en/latest/) to handle environments.
-As it was poorly documented and way too big, I moved on pretty fast.
+As it was poorly documented and very big for deployment, I moved on pretty fast.

 I first switched to using [venv](https://docs.python.org/3/library/venv.html), managed mostly by PyCharm.
 While fully featured, it is squarely separated from package managements that if left in pip’s hands,